-Bollinger Construction

-receives quality certification

-provide a commercial-grade kitchen that new businesses would use to create their salsas, jelliès, breads or other food products they wish to market without having the expense of their own licensed facility.

-Following the meeting, Thurmont Commissioner Bill Blakeslee and Main Street Manager Vicki Grinder said they have an interest in further considering an incubator in Thurmont.

-Thurmont Mayor Martin Burns said he is interested in learning more

-for us for new customers because

-the certification, to them, is quality

-of operating under this system, a

-company then needs to pass a certification audit and internal audits.
-The audits ensure that the company is continuing to operate under

-says that they provide quality service to their customers, but when

-NHQ Certified Trade Contractors

-who carry the NAHB Research

-Center label are used, you can

-expect greater customer satisfaction," said Frank Alexander, NHQ

-program director at the Research

-Center.
-"We are working closely

-with contractors to raise the bar on

-professionalism in the industry and

-New businesses rejuvenate old Jubilee store

-across the nation."

-"Today, every contractor

-its quality management system.
+"It's very valuable to both us and our customers," said owner Josh Bollinger.
+"It's good because it gives us the tool to manage our people, ensure quality of our work and hold our people accountable."
+To achieve certification, contractors must develop, document, implement, and maintain a quality management system that allows them to consistently meet code and regulatory requirements, builder specifications and homeowner expectations.
+"It has opened up doors for us for new customers because the certification, to them, is quality assurance," said Bollinger.
+After at least three months of operating under this system, a company then needs to pass a certification audit and internal audits.
+The audits ensure that the company is continuing to operate under its quality management system.
+"Today, every contractor says that they provide quality service to their customers, but when NHQ Certified Trade Contractors who carry the NAHB Research Center label are used, you can expect greater customer satisfaction," said Frank Alexander, NHQ program director at the Research Center.
+"We are working closely with contractors to raise the bar on professionalism in the industry and across the nation."
+New businesses rejuvenate old Jubilee store By James Rada Jr.